fsmk/CS-VTU-Lab-Manual/VTU/Sem4/MP_Lab/Syllabus.md

 BCD and display it from left to right and right to left for specified number of times on a 7-segment display interface.
-7. a) Read your name from the keyboard and display it at a specified location on the screen after the message “What is your name?”
+7. a) Read your name from the keyboard and display it at a specified location on the screen after the message "What is your name?"
 You must clear the entire screen before display.
 b) Scan a 8 x 3 keypad for key closure and to store the code of the key pressed in a memory location or display on screen.
 Also display row and column numbers of the key pressed.
 8. a) Compute nCr using recursive procedure.
-Assume that ‘n’ and ‘r’ are non-negative integers.
+Assume that 'n' and 'r' are non-negative integers.
 b) Drive a Stepper Motor interface to rotate the motor in specified direction (clockwise or counter-clockwise) by N steps (Direction and N